Federal Government To Inspect North Carolina Election Equipment Over Hacking Fears

 The board then revealed that it lacked "the necessary technical expertise to forensically analyze the computers" and that "other government agencies declined the agency's requests to evaluate them."

-Josh Lawson, who until Friday was general counsel for the state elections board, told NPR that North Carolina officials asked the Department of Homeland Security several times over the past two years to investigate the equipment, but did not receive a positive response until a few days ago.
+Josh Lawson, who until Friday was general counsel for the state elections board, told NPR that North Carolina officials asked the Department of Homeland Security several times over the past two years to investigate the equipment but did not receive a positive response until a few days ago.

 "It's not that we have anything definitive that would trace what happened in Durham County to a breach, but we have not definitively ruled it out," he said.